kundudeb/kundudeb.github.io/p-adic-seminar.md

 | 26 Nov, 13:30-15 |  Ju-Feng   |  Eichler-Shimura isomorphisms. |
 | 3 Dec, 14-15:30 |  Henri   |  Euler systems and $$p$$-adic $$L$$-functions. |

-Disclaimer: The attached hand-written notes were by your truly and may not be 100% accurate.
+Disclaimer: The attached hand-written notes were taken by yours truly during the lecture and may not be fully accurate.